Combining the Expertise of Two Leading Wine Countries

 - French-language skills

 All applicants need proof of French language skills at the B1 level according to the European Framework of Reference for Language Courses (CEFR), or an equivalent recognized certification.
 Proof of language skills can also be demonstrated in an oral test at the Weincampus.
+In our FAQs section, you will find additional information on language learning during the degree program.
 You can test your language level for free here.

 - Internship agreement for 1st practical phase